JamesLWang/RAFT/README.md

 ## Demo

-Run `python demo.py` to see a Streamlit demo of RAFT.
+Run `streamlit run demo.py` to see a Streamlit demo of RAFT.
 You will need to provide your own OpenAI API key.

 ## Attacks